plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 And now, almost a week after the launch, we're on more than 850 upvotes, more than 100 comments and 27 reviews with a score of 4.8/5.
 2,560 unique visitors to our website, with a bounce rate of 44%, average visit duration of 1 minute and 44 seconds and 36 trial signups.

-Product Hunt ended up being our top referral source of traffic even though we launched at the very end of the month.
+You can take a look at the full real-time details of the traffic we got from Product Hunt on [our live demo](https://plausible.io/plausible.io?period=12mo&source=producthunt).
+Product Hunt ended up being our top referral source of traffic in August even though we launched at the very end of the month.

 ![Our top referral sources of traffic in August](/uploads/top-referral-sources-august.png)

-You can take a look at the full real-time details of the traffic we got from Product Hunt on [our live demo](https://plausible.io/plausible.io?period=12mo&source=producthunt).

 On top of this, I believe we will see other benefits of being on Product Hunt.
 It's always difficult to measure brand awareness and the impact our Product Hunt listing will have in the coming weeks and months, but I'm hoping we will continue seeing a trickle of visitors day after day.

 ### Comparison of our referral sources and their conversions to trial